 Moral hazard is the generally well-regarded insurance concept that if you have public regulated and state subsidized indemnity schemes that an institutional effect will occur where the results are, or could soon be, of an unintended variety.
 Three quick examples of increased risk-taking are: insured drivers (and ones with safer cars) drive less conservatively than uninsured drivers (and ones with older or less safe cars), people with public pensions don’t save as much for their retirement as they do without one or that people with a free health care system use emergency wards at hospitals for the treatment of minor ills including cold, flu and even headache symptoms.
 (To say nothing of, "Would a person really become obese if they had to pick up the entire medical cost of its cascading fall-out over the years?", see: Licensed To Kill).
 It involves actual social, moral and economic consequences, but the theory is that these (moral hazard) costs need to be counterbalanced against the sizable advantages that are supplied through public policy schemes, since the investments that it generates are outbalanced by the advantages of risk-pooling.

 I would like to offer a counter-intuitive analysis of what over many years, can, and is, happening all throughout the Western democracies.
 That is, it — the overall effect of welfare democracy — leads to the decadent, consumer-lead downward spiraling of our frugal instinct, work ethic and upright posture in dealing with the (at one time) limited democratic state.
 Let us start with a seemingly undeniable consequence of the partially regulated market, or if you will, ‘the mixed economy’.
 If Barrack Obama states in 2008 that 47 million American citizens are uninsured in regards to health care, we want to call that a real travesty.
 The reason it is a true risk for society and its individuals is that a citizen and their family can be financially devastated by the publicly-regulated private system if they face serious medical problems and have no insurance.
 This could happen to anyone at anytime through no fault of their own.
 But why has this evolved?
 We could lay the claim that medicine is made too expensive by the set up of the agencies licensed and empowered by the state to deliver it, such as unionized doctors, state-subsidized hospitals, government monitored pharmaceutical apparatuses and insurance regulations.
-The licensing by the state of doctors has produced a plethora of results favoring institutionalized and traditional medicines as we know it and hurting all of its competitors, including, but not limited to, nutritionists, acupuncturists, holistic practitioners, chiropractors, integrative doctors, massage therapists, physiotherapists and reflexologists.
+The licensing by the state of doctors has produced a plethora of results favoring institutionalized and traditional medicines as we know it and hurting all of its competitors, including, but not limited to, nutritionists, acupuncturists, holistic practitioners, immigrant doctors from other countries, chiropractors, integrative doctors, massage therapists, physiotherapists and reflexologists.
 If anyone could hang a shingle, including paramedics, nurses, and pharmacists, then the problem is, medicine is as a general rule not guaranteed as wholly adequate by the state itself.
 (Think of it as a psychological event.
 How can I trust this shoe salesperson’s qualifications if he/she isn’t certified by the state?)
 If the government produces huge inefficient hospitals, how can small cost-efficient medical clinics compete anymore than unlicenced teachers’ associations complete with public schools?
 How can herbal remedies vie with state-sanctioned pharmaceutical firms?
 How can private medical suppliers offer low-cost insurance when the cost of health care is so outrageously high?
 We need public health care, but only because we ignore, to our peril, all the alternatives.

 When we say addiction is the highest form of personal mismanagement — it’s about managing one’s life in a wealthy society as a form of moral imperative — we want also to remark that being addicted to drugs and being addicted to alcohol are two separate problems in our society.
 Addiction to alcohol has a social cost and an economic price, but it doesn’t often necessitate complete social and financial self-destruction.
 Most alcoholics, especially ones who drink daily but not to oblivion, do not necessarily lose either their family, friends, or income.
 An addiction to meth, cocaine or heroin will almost certainly cost you and your loved ones any financial stability you might have enjoyed.
 What makes addiction to illegal substances so destructive is that there is no legal recourse to the supplier or seller who might or might not be morally responsible for imperfect or spoiled product; it is totally against the law and is dangerous just on the surface of it (even if you’re not risking your employment or hurting your loved ones, which you likely are); the illicit selling of the product entails corruption of much of the world’s law enforcement; it produces massive amounts of violence on many fronts; and though cheap to produce, prohibition makes it financially ruinous to almost all constant users who are middle-class.
 It quickly wipes out their savings and wrecks all their relationships due to sponging.
 It leads to desperate situations involving petty theft, the sex trade, unemployment and often leads to the addict living on the streets.
 Today, in the world, more people are killed enforcing the ban on drugs than who died as the result of using; this sober fact is alarming because the Platonists (the religionist and Marxist sentiment inside of us) doesn't care about that; liberty is license: if we were free to use crack, everybody would fall down.
 This fear, which brings out panic inside of us about drug use, allows the state to use it to its full advantage.
 It has become one of the biggest worries in the world, and the growth of violence around the problem is growing exponentially.
 The feeling of national superiority over the South Americans or Mexicans is indeed misplaced.
 For instance, the reason for the tragedy due to the conduit of illegal drugs pouring into America through the southern borders is the absolutely-useless utterly-failed 'War on Drugs' which as French playwright Molière long ago noted, "More men die of their remedies than of their illnesses."
 The drugs flow into the USA from customer-demand, even Leftist economists have to admit it.
 A drug-free life sells itself . . . and they're certainly to be feared, as are jelly-beans and chocolate-cakes.
 Sugar kills more people than crack ever will (crack defined as "processed rocks of cocaine", see Cocaine Cowboys I and II).